Senate Order for the Production of Indexed Lists of Departmental and Agency Files

 In response to the senate order requirement that the list be 'indexed', the files are arranged by file number.

-If you have any difficulties in accessing the information provided or need further assistance with alternative formats, please contact the Commission using the details provided on the Contact Us page.
+If you have any difficulties in accessing the information provided or need further assistance with alternative formats, please contact ACLEI using the details provided on the Contact Us page.

-ACLEI files may include approved acronyms and abbreviations for groups or topics currently in use within the Commission or for Section and Unit names.
+Files may include approved acronyms and abbreviations commonly in use within ACLEI for groups or topics for Section and Unit names.